How to Connect to a Remote Server Using SSH: Step-by-Step Guide

 #Common SSH options and flags

-SSH also provides a lot of options and flags that allow you to connect to your server in a far more flexible manner.
-Let's review some of the most useful options available to customize your SSH connections.
+SSH also provides many options and flags that let you connect to your server in a much more flexible way.
+Let's review some of the most useful options for customizing your SSH connections.

 #Using a custom port

-By default, SSH will connect over port 22, but you can change it to whatever you'd like for extra security.
+By default, SSH connects on port 22, but you can change it to whatever you'd like for extra security.
 You would then specify your port by adding the -p, immediately followed by the port number.

 For example, if the server is using port 2222, you would run: